 Faculty and Staff

-Led by Artistic Director, Mia Whitehead, and Artistic Advisor, Stephen Hanna, our best-in-class instructors deliver the finest instruction in San Antonio.
-Mia and her ballet instructors have taught dance around the world and across the country.
-Their perspective reaches beyond our community inspiring our students to beauty and grace beyond the classroom.
-Many of our instructors are current or former professional dancers.
+Led by Artistic Director, Mia Whitehead, our best-in-class instructors deliver the finest instruction in San Antonio.
+Mia and her team of professional ballet instructors have taught dance around the world and across the country.
+Their perspective reaches beyond our community, inspiring our students to succeed in the studio, on stage, and in life.

 Faculty